jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Psychologists were astonished when every "teacher"—despite often feeling agony—administered severe shocks, and a full 65 percent of participants activated what they believed were fatal electric shocks.
 Repeated studies across various groups yielded similar results, revealing a disturbing truth about human behavior: most people can suppress their moral instincts under pressure from perceived legitimate authority.

-Perhaps because of my own speech impediment, watching these experiments highlighted a simple truth for me.
-We should never judge one another's raw capabilities.
+Perhaps because of my own speech impediment, watching these experiments highlighted a simple truth for me: we should never judge one another's raw capabilities.
 To me, the Milgram experiment is not primarily about humanity's willingness to follow orders but about our limited awareness.
 Despite having pencils and paper available, no participant considered offering these tools to the "learner" to improve memory.
 Life has always overcome adversity with adaptations, yet here we were inflicting pain on each other instead of simply providing a pencil.
-Humans need tools, it is why I would likely need one to communicate my answer without stuttering, and why the scientist used a pencil to record test results.
+Humans need tools—I would likely need one to communicate my answer without stuttering, just as the scientist used a pencil to record test results.

 Yet, even well-intentioned academics often define humanity through narrow identities—genetic, cultural, or social—rather than recognizing that our true power stems from the technologies we use to solve problems.
 The narratives we construct about superiority—whether based on education, bloodline, race, gender, or class—are misconceptions stemming from technological imbalances.